saramic/real-code-runner/README.md

 ## DONE

+- [x] status for Challenge and update both for re-processing
 - [x] UUID and BigInt mismatch led down false path to inline processing image in development but still seems necessary config/environments/development.rb to `config.active_job.queue_adapter = :inline`